 1. Transactional emails

-Why the drastic difference?
-Transactional emails are not just expected, they’re anticipated—customers seek them out.
+Now, why is that?
+Transactional emails are not just expected, they’re anticipated.
+Customers seek them out.
 Because of their high engagement, you shouldn’t skimp on making your transactional emails great.
 Let’s start with a few basic transactional emails your store should send out.

 Order confirmation and email receipts

-The average open rate for an order confirmation email, or a receipt, can be as high as 70%–90%, depending on the industry.
+The average open rate for an order confirmation email, or a receipt, can be as high as 80% to 85%, depending on the industry.
 You’d be wise to use the near-guaranteed attention receipts receive as an opportunity to keep a customer after an initial sale.

 First, however, you’ll want to ensure your email receipts answer the basic questions customers have: when they can expect to receive the order, what address you’re shipping to, and where they can ask questions.
 Only once the fundamentals are in place should you experiment with extras.

 For repeat customers, try suggesting related products, or include the option for an add-on or accessory to their purchase before it ships.
-Dollar Shave Club sends an order confirmation email to monthly subscribers before their package ships, inviting them to add more items to their box.
+Crate & Barrel sends an order confirmation email before it ships packages to its customers, inviting them to add more items to their box.

 Ways to improve order confirmation emails